condmatphys/mesoscoPy/README.rst

 Contributing
 ============

 As mesoscoPy is still a project in its infancy, we have no strict rules for contribution.
-However, please make sure you test your code before pushing to the master branch.
+However, please make sure you test your code before pushing to the ``main`` branch.

 License